Freedom Circle logo

 [Smith] saw how commercial relations tend to encourage probity, punctuality, and honesty in dealings.
 As he observed, "Of all the nations in Europe, the Dutch, the most commercial, are the most faithful to their word."
 He argued that this was not due to some unique Dutch national characteristic or racial distinction but was "far more reduceable to self interest, that general principle which regulates the action of every man, and which leads men to act in a certain manner from views of advantage, and is as deeply planted in an Englishman as a Dutchman ..."

-Related Topics: Free Market, Adam Smith
+Related Topics: Market economy, Adam Smith

 Natural Law and Peace: A Biography of Hugo Grotius, by Jim Powell, 4 Jul 2000